What Forensic Psychologists Do

-Employment of forensic psychologists is expected to grow 14 percent through 2026.
+Employment of forensic psychologists is expected to grow 6.1% through 2032.
 But with the growing interest in this popular field, jobs will most likely go to those with doctoral degrees.
 National long-term projections growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.